Elizabeth Watkin Jones: Life

 The residents of Capel Celyn were slow at first, but with encouragement from Jones, protested against the project.
 Dafydd Roberts was chosen as the executive of the Capel Celyn Defence Committee with Jones as the secretary.
 Jones coordinated the many letters of support they received and appeared in television interviews with her harp.

 Jones, Roberts and Welsh politician Gwynfor Evans went to London and Liverpool to protest against the abandonment and flooding of the village.
 The fate of Capel Celyn was widely reported.
 The protests was a lost cause and construction began on the dam.
 The event was significant in Welsh politics.

-On 24 May 1958, she married a Polish soldier who had fled the Nazis and served in the British Army.
+On 24 May 1958, she married Josef Mrowiec, a Polish soldier who had fled the Nazis and served in the British Army.
 She visited Poland with him in 1960 and 1962 and, based on these visits, she won the local eisteddfod category with her travel journal.

 Jones died in Wrexham on 21 June 1965, aged 58.
 Her book, Teithio Pwyl, was published in the same year.